Sergio Gómez (footballer, born 1981): Managerial career

 In 2012, Gómez met Favio Orsi while working in the coaching staff of Oscar Santángelo at Fénix.
 In April 2013, after Santángelo resigned, both Gómez and Orsi were named managers.

 In June 2014, Gómez and Orsi were appointed in charge of Deportivo Español.
 The duo moved to Flandria in August 2015, and led the side to a first-ever promotion to the Primera B Nacional in their first season in charge, after winning the Primera B Metropolitana.

 On 2 May 2018, after Flandria's relegation, both Gómez and Orsi left the side, and the duo took over Almagro on 5 June.
 They resigned the following 24 February, and both were named in charge of San Martín de Tucumán on 8 May 2019.

 Dismissed by San Martín on 6 April 2021, Gómez and Orsi were named in charge of Ferro Carril Oeste on 20 July.
 Both resigned from the latter side on 20 December.

 On 10 April 2022, Gómez and Orsi were appointed managers of Primera División side Godoy Cruz, in the place of Diego Flores.
 The duo left on a mutual agreement on 28 October.

+On 3 July 2023, Gómez and Orsi were named in charge of Atlético Tucumán also in the top tier.
+Both resigned on 19 February 2024, and took over fellow league team Platense ten days later.

+Despite leading Platense to the 2025 Apertura title, Gómez and Orsi resigned on 11 June 2025.